jamesfaber/MIT-Supercloud-Project/README.md

 # 🎛️ Datacenter Optimization Project

+### The purpose of this project is to help reduce datacenter electricity consumption.

-### The Final Project Report and all Jupyter Notebooks can be found in the "Files" folder.
+#### The Final Project Report and all Jupyter Notebooks can be found in the "Files" folder.

-### The Live Dashboard link is listed in the "About" section.
+#### Live Dashboard link to the final model deployed via AWS:

 **[🚀 Launch Live Dashboard](https://mit-supercloud-project-fsmr8ymmy7znkwuul4dnaj.streamlit.app/)**